What are some of the risks involved in investing?

 Limited disclosure.
 The company must disclose information about itself, its business plan, the offering, and its anticipated use of proceeds, among other things.
 It’s important to note that an early-stage company may be able to provide only limited information about its business plan and operations because it is still developing its operations.
 The company is also only obligated to file information regarding its business annually, including financial statements.

 Under certain circumstances the company may cease to publish annual reports and investors may have no information rights.

 Investment in personnel.
 An investment in a startup, early-stage venture or emerging technology company is also an investment in the founding entrepreneur(s) and/or the company’s management.
 Being able to execute on the business plan is an important factor in determining whether the business will be viable and successful.
 A portion of each investment may be used to fund salaries.
 Investors should carefully review any disclosure regarding the company’s use of funds.

 Possibility of fraud.
-There is a risk that a company raising on Republic engages in fraud.
-Republic vets the companies we host, but there is no way to control the actions of a company once a campaign ends and Republic cannot verify everything.
+There is a risk that a company raising on Loop engages in fraud.
+Loop vets the companies we host, but there is no way to control the actions of a company once a campaign ends and Loop cannot verify everything.

 Lack of professional guidance.
 Many successful companies partially attribute their early success to the guidance of professional early-stage investors (e.g. angel investors and venture capital firms).
 These investors often negotiate for seats on the company’s board of directors and play an important role in providing additional resources, contacts and experience in assisting early-stage companies in executing on their business plans.
 An early-stage company primarily financed through crowdfunding may not have the benefit of such professional investors.